Logistic elliptic equation with a nonlinear boundary condition arising from coastal fishery harvesting: Introduction and main results

 Here, \begin{itemize} \item $\Delta = \sum_{i=1}^N \frac{\partial^2}{\partial x_i^2}$ is the usual Laplacian in $\mathbb{R}^N$; \item $\lambda\geq0$ is a parameter; \item $0<q<1<p$, and $p<\frac{N+2}{N-2}$ if $N>2$; \item $\nu$ is the unit outer normal to $\partial\Omega$. \end{itemize}

 A nonnegative function $u\in H^1(\Omega)$ is called a \textit{nonnegative (weak) solution} of \eqref{p} if $u$ satisfies

 (we may regard $(\lambda,u)$ as a nonnegative solution of \eqref{p}).
-A nonnegative solution of \eqref{p} belongs to the Sobolev space $W^{1,r}(\Omega)$ for $r>N$ (and consequently to the H\"older space $C^{\theta}(\overline{\Omega})$ for $\theta \in (0,1)$) (\cite[Theorem2.2]{Ro2005}), and moreover, belongs to $C^{2+\theta}(\Omega)$ for $\theta \in (0,1)$ by Schauder's interior estimate.
+A nonnegative solution of \eqref{p} belongs to the Sobolev space $W^{1,r}(\Omega)$ for $r>N$ (and consequently to the H\"older space $C^{\theta}(\overline{\Omega})$ for $\theta \in (0,1)$) (\cite[Theorem 2.2]{Ro2005}), and moreover, belongs to $C^{2+\theta}(\Omega)$ for $\theta \in (0,1)$ by Schauder's interior estimate.
 A nonnegative solution $u$ of \eqref{p} is called \textit{positive} if $u>0$ in $\Omega$.
 The strong maximum principle (\cite{PW67}) is applicable to show that a nontrivial nonnegative solution of \eqref{p} is positive.
 However, in terms of the {\it sublinearity} with $0<q<1$, we do not know if a positive solution of \eqref{p} achieves the positivity on the entire boundary $\partial\Omega$.
-In fact, Hopf's boundary point lemma (\cite{PW67}) is not necessarily applicable for a positive solution of \eqref{p} because the function $t\mapsto t^q$ ($t\geq 0$) is not right differentiable at $t=0$.
+In fact, Hopf's boundary point lemma (\cite{PW67}) is not necessarily applicable for a positive solution of \eqref{p} because the function $t\mapsto -t^q$ ($t\geq 0$) does not satisfy the slope condition, i.e., the slope of this function is not bounded below.
 Moreover, it does not necessarily hold that $u\in C^2(\overline{\Omega})$ for a positive solution $u$ of \eqref{p}.
 As a matter of fact, we prove that $u\not\in C^{1}(\Omega\cup \{ x_0\})$ if $u$ is a positive solution of \eqref{p} that takes a zero value at $x_0\in \partial\Omega$ (\cite[Theorem 2]{Va84}).